-NPPMCL Modification Petition
+Filing of Modification Petition

-- 7. Subsequently NPPMCL filed Petition on Oct 11, 2022 for Modification of COD Tariff Review Order (hereinafter "Instant Petition") under Section 7 and 31 of the NEPRA Act and Rule 3 of the NEPRA Tariff (Standards and Procedures) Rules 1998 (hereinafter "Rules") and all other enabling provisions of the law.
-The instant petition has been filed by the Company on following issues:
+- 7. Subsequently NPPMCL filed petition on Oct 11, 2022 for Modification of COD Tariff Review Order (hereinafter "Instant Petition") under Section 7 and 31 of the NEPRA Act and Rule 3 of the NEPRA Tariff (Standards and Procedures) Rules 1998 (hereinafter "Rules") and all other enabling provisions of the law.
+The instant petition has been filed by the Company on following grounds:

 - i.
 Adjustment of Remaining Payables

 - a) EPC Offshore

 - b) EPC Onshore

 - c) Site Housing complex

 - d) BOP Spares

 - e) Engineering & Consultancy

 - f) Land Cost

 - g) Security Surveillance

 - h) Insurance During Construction

-- i) Gas pipeline

 - ii.
 Increase in Housing Complex Cost

 - iii.
 Use of Canal Water for Cooling Purpose

 - iv.
 PPIB Fee

 - v.
 Operation / Start-up on HSD

 - vi.
 ROE/ROEDC Reduction due to retrospective re-computation of ROEDC

 - vii.
 Simple Cycle Tariff

 - viii.
 O&M Indexation

 - 8. The Authority admitted the petition for consideration on October 27, 2022.
-In order to provide opportunity of hearing to the Petitioner and the relevant stakeholders the Authority has decided to conduct hearing on the matter.
-Accordingly notice of admission along with salient features of the petition and issues were published in the national newspaper on January 25, 2023.
-Individual notices were also issued to the relevant stakeholders for meaningful participation
+In order to provide opportunity of hearing to the Petitioner and the relevant stakeholders the Authority decided to conduct hearing on the matter.
+Accordingly, notice of admission along with salient features of the petition and issues were published in the national newspaper on January 25, 2023.
+Individual notices were also issued to the relevant stakeholders for meaningful participation in the proceedings.
+The following issues were approved for discussion during the hearing;

 - i.
 Whether the request of the Petitioner for adjustment of the payables/partially paid amount after the lapse of allowed one year period as per Authority's decision dated May 20, 2020 is justified?

 - ii.
 Whether the proposed increase in timelines and cost for housing complex are justified?

-- ii.
+- iii.
 Whether the cost for canal Water for cooling purposes in generation tariff is reasonable and justified?

+- iv.
 Whether the request of the Petitioner is justified for allowing PPIB fee as pass through item?